GameTimeline

 Premiere dates

-US wide release March 23, 2012 (Lionsgate).
+US wide theatrical release March 23, 2012 (Lionsgate); later streaming and home video.

 2. The Hunger Games: Catching Fire